O-24-69 is a Council-sponsored amendment to the IDO that occurred outside of the Biennial Update.

 Visit the Interactive IDO Zoning Map and select Button 2: Comprehensive Plan Layers.
 Check the box for Premium Transit Station Areas.

-Character Protection Overlay (CPO) zones establish regulations that take precedence over the underlying zone district to protect community character, such as requiring specific regulations for building height or setbacks.
+Character Protection Overlay (CPO) zones establish development standards in addition to those of the underlying zone district to protect distinctive community character, such as different building height or setbacks.
+CPOs do not regulate allowable uses.

 - IDO Table 3-2-1: Summary Table of Overlay Zones